RESCHEDULED: Alex Rex

 Melting Vinyl presents:

-Melting Vinyl have the privilege to welcome Alex Rex back to the South Coast and the perfect intimate setting of The Westgate Chapel in Lewes
+Melting Vinyl have the privilege to welcome Alex Rex back to the South Coast and the perfect intimate setting of The Greys in Brighton

 Founding member and chief songwriter of critically acclaimed folk revivalists Trembling Bells, Alex Rex is the nom de guerre of Alex Neilson – drummer to some of the most innovative musicians on the international underground, including Bonnie “Prince” Billy, Shirley Collins, Jandek and Current 93.
 Alex has synthesised the agonised self-invention and charismatic death-drive of these artists into his solo vehicle – abandoning the folk-rock pomp of his previous band Trembling Bells for something darker and wilder.